emin-grbo/WWDCLounges/index.md

 - Ooo - I’ll have to read up about that.
 Is there a talk with more in depth discussion of material?

-Today’s rich graphics session is the one you’re looking for :slightly_smiling_face: https://developer.apple.com/videos/play/wwdc2021/10021/
+Today’s rich graphics session is the one you’re looking for https://developer.apple.com/videos/play/wwdc2021/10021/

 ---